wp-plugins/wpstorecart/readme.txt

 * Guest checkout
 * Run your shop as "Digital Products Only", "Physical Products Only" or with both
 * Products support limited or unlimited quantities
-* PayPal payments (more payment processors available)
+* PayPal payments (Authorize.NET, 2CheckOut, Liberty Reserve, Quickbooks available)
 * Tested on IE 7,8,9, Opera 11, Chrome 7 and 11, Firefox 3.6, 4, and Safari 5
 * **and much, much MORE!**